Mary Ann Cotton: Two lovers

 After Frederick's death, Nattrass soon became Mary Ann's lodger.
 She gained employment as a nurse to an excise officer recovering from smallpox.
 Popular cultural sources have called him John Quick-Manning, though there appears to be no trace of a John Quick-Manning in the records of the West Auckland Brewery or the National Archives.
 The census records, birth, death and marriage records also show no trace of him.
-However, Richard Quick Mann, a custom and excise man specialising in breweries, has been found in the records; his may be the real name of Mary Ann Cotton's lover.
+However, Richard Quick Mann, a custom and excise man specialising in breweries, has been found in the records; this may be the real name of Mary Ann Cotton's lover.
 Soon, Mary became pregnant by him with her thirteenth child.

 Frederick Jr. died in March 1872 and the infant Robert soon after.
 Then Nattrass became ill with gastric fever and died just after revising his will in Mary Ann's favour.
 The insurance policy Mary Ann had taken out on (the still living) Charles' life still awaited collection.